 - Written consultation by an appropriate labor organization

-- Copy of the formal reciprocal exchange agreement between the sponsoring U.S. organization(s) and the organization(s) in a foreign country which will receive the U.S. artists or entertainers;
+- Copy of the formal reciprocal exchange agreement between the sponsoring U.S. organization(s) and the organization(s) in a foreign country which will receive the United States artist or entertainer

-- Evidence that you and the U.S. artists or entertainers subject to the reciprocal exchange agreement have comparable skills and that the terms and conditions of employment are similar; and
+- Evidence that you and the U.S. artist or entertainer subject to the reciprocal exchange agreement are artists with comparable skills and that the terms and conditions of employment are similar

 - Evidence that an appropriate labor organization in the United States was involved in negotiating, or has concurred with, the reciprocal exchange of U.S. and foreign artists or entertainers.

-Note: If the events or performances will take place in multiple locations, an itinerary must be submitted.
+Note: If the events or performances will take place in multiple areas, an itinerary must be submitted.
 The itinerary must list the dates and locations of the events.